thomasp85/gganimate/README.md

 ```

 *Video output are automatically embedded in RMarkdown documents, but
-GitHub strips video when renderering READMEs so you can’t see it here*
+GitHub strips video when rendering READMEs so you can’t see it here*

 Further there’s support for rendering to sprite sheets if that is your
 vice.